ajtuerk/The-LT-Sentinel/_posts/2020-06-22-scotus-daca-lgbtq.md

 On June 15, the court upheld a law that protects gay and transgender workers from discrimination by a vote of 6-3.

-Chief Justice Neil Gorsuch wrote the opinion for the majority that said firing a worker based on sexual orientation and identity violated Title VII, which states that it is “unlawful ... for an employer to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual ... because of such individual’s race, color, religion, sex, or national origin.”
+Associate Justice Neil Gorsuch wrote the opinion for the majority that said firing a worker based on sexual orientation and identity violated Title VII, which states that it is “unlawful ... for an employer to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual ... because of such individual’s race, color, religion, sex, or national origin.”

 “There is no escaping the role intent plays,” Gorsuch wrote.
 “Just as sex is necessarily a but-for cause when an employer discriminates against homosexual or transgender employees, an employer who discriminates on these grounds inescapably intends to rely on sex in its decisionmaking.”